LIS501/syllabi/md/Asgt3.md

 5. **1 reflection about finding items due M5DUE**, to be shared with the instructors and/or posted to the *Assignment 3B: Research Reflection* forum
      - Reflections might include search strategies, ideas, failed approaches, things you want to try next, or requests for advice.
+     - This is a good week to reflect on your choice of topic.
+You may change your topic at any point (consult with the instructors); after this point such a shift will become more time-consuming.

 6. **Resource List due M6DUE**, to the *Assignment 3E: Resource List* forum
      - Use Zotero to share 20 resources related to your research